CONGRESSMAN RALPH REGULA TOWPATH TRAIL PARKErie Ave. in Canal Fulton, Massillon, and Navarre

 This park encompasses the 25-mile Stark County portion of the 110-mile Ohio and Erie National Heritage Canalway which extends north to Cleveland and south to New Philadelphia.
 The trail and bordering parklands follow the historic route of the Ohio & Erie Canal through deciduous forests and rural and urban landscapes.
 The park and towpath trail extend through what once were three thriving canal villages, now the cities of Canal Fulton and Massillon and the Village of Navarre.
 The shady, flat terrain parallels the Tuscarawas River.

 In many areas the old canal is visible.
 In the Canal Fulton area, the canal has been preserved, allowing for rides on a replica canal boat, the St. Helena III, during spring and summer.
 South of Canal Fulton is Lock 4 trailhead with areas for picnicking and fishing.
-A small brick building at Lock 4 is being restored to serve as a volunteer outpost.

 The Stark County Park District prohibits the use of motorized vehicles in this park and on its trails.
 Sections of trail may not be suitable for wheelchair access.
 Weather may impact the accessibility of trails, always use caution.